danielmekuriaw/shopify_backend_challenge/README.md

 ruby --version
 ```

 The next step is installing the required gems.
-This can be done with the following command:
+Once you are inside the directory of this project, this can be done with the following command:
 ```Ruby
 bundle install
 ```